rapidsai/cugraph/python/nx-cugraph/README.md

 ## System Requirements

 nx-cugraph requires the following:

- * NVIDIA GPU, Pascal architecture or later
+ * NVIDIA GPU, Volta architecture or later, with [compute capability](https://developer.nvidia.com/cuda-gpus) 7.0+
  * CUDA 11.2, 11.4, 11.5, 11.8, or 12.0
- * Python versions 3.9, 3.10, or 3.11
+ * Python version 3.9, 3.10, or 3.11
- * NetworkX >= version 3.2
+ * NetworkX >= version 3.0 (version 3.2 or higher recommended)

 More details about system requirements can be found in the [RAPIDS System Requirements documentation](https://docs.rapids.ai/install#system-req).